Dark Spots Decoded: How to Identify Your Type and Find the Right Turmeric Solution

 Factors That May Speed Up Fading

-- Fresh spots (under 6 months old) respond faster than old ones
+- Fresh spots (under 6 months old) respond faster

 - Consistent daily product use without skipping